 4 Homemade Rice Skin Care Products

-I have made four skin care products using rice and water as main ingredients.
-No too bad eh?
-Let’s see how to make the facial mask, the skin toner and two scrubs.
+I have made four skincare products using rice and water as the main ingredients.
+Not too bad eh?
+Let’s see how to make the facial mask, the skin toner, and two scrubs.
 These are, what I call, my “fab” four.

 1 cup of rice